jamesfrancois/LIS4381/p2/README.md

 ## James Francois

-### Assignment 5 Requirements:
+### Project 2 Requirements:

 *Sub-Heading:*

 1. Course title, your name, assignment requirements, as per A1;
-2. Screenshots of Petstore operations
+2. Screenshot of Petstore Index
-3. Screenshots of Skillsets
+3. Screenshot of Edit Petstore
+4. Screenshot of Failed Validation
+5. Screenshot of Passed Validation

 #### README.md file should include the following items:

 * Course title, your name, assignment requirements, as per A1;
+* Screenshot of Petstore Index
-* Screenshots of Petstore operations
+* Screenshot of Edit Petstore
+* Screenshot of Failed Validation
-* Screenshots of Skillsets
+* Screenshot of Passed Validation

 #### Assignment Screenshots: